arshahin/ml_clustering_core/README.md

 Self Organized Map (SOM) clustering

-There are few steps of data pre-processing applied before implemneting clutering.
+There are few steps of data QC and pre-processing applied before implemneting clutering.
 Those are:

-Data QC Remove nulls
+Remove nulls

 Remove outliers